Information for Parents

-At the end of the advising appointments, students generally have some homework to do.
-We ask them to review various programs, speak with their academic advisors, consult with their parents (or whomever might be assisting them with their program payments), and consider various scholarship programs for which they might be eligible.
+At the end of the advising appointments, we ask students to review various programs, speak with their academic advisors, consult with their parents (or whomever might be assisting them with their program payments), and consider various scholarship programs for which they might be eligible.

 We strongly encourage students to start planning for Study Abroad as early as possible, to allow them the time to align their time abroad with academic opportunities and adequate financial resources.

 There is a $400 study abroad fee that is part of the TCNJ application process.
-(Students participating in TCNJ facutly-led programs abroad pay only a $150 fee, but they also pay a reduced rate of tuition/fees for the course taught abroad.)
+Note: Students participating in TCNJ facutly-led programs abroad pay only a $150 fee, but they also pay a reduced rate of tuition/fees for the course taught abroad.
 Selected providers require an additional application fee, but often we are able to have that fee waived for TCNJ students.
-(ISA is an exception – all students in ISA programs must submit a $200 application fee in addition to the $400 study abroad fee.)
+ISA is an exception – all students in ISA programs must submit a $200 application fee in addition to the $400 study abroad fee.

-Within a month of the submission of these applications, students should learn their fates.
+Within one month of the submission of these applications, students will be notified if they’ve been accepted into the program.
 Upon acceptance, students will work closely with the CGE on pre-departure activities, including preparations for the payment of their program fees.

 Study Abroad Billing